 Contract the Triceps

-This is a cool trick I learned a long time ago from someone smarter than me.
+This is a cool trick I learned a long time ago from a very smart strength coach.
 I wish I could remember who it was so I could give credit here.

 As you lower the weight on curls try to actively contract your triceps.
 Imagine you are doing a reverse grip push down.
 Do that all the way to full elbow extension at the bottom.
 This makes the biceps contract harder when you start lifting the weight again on the next rep and also protects the elbows at the bottom.